digirati-co-uk/pyelucidate/README.rst

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-# Contribution Guidelines

-PyElucidate uses Python 3.x.
-No backwards compatibility with Python 2.x is provided.

-Feel free to raise Github issues.

-If you find an issue you are interested in fixing you can:

-* make sure the issue is small and atomic
-* Fork the repository
-* Clone the repository to your local machine
-* Create a new branch for your fix using `git checkout -b branch-name-here`.
-* Fix the issue.
-* Commit and push the code to your remote repository.
-* Submit a pull request to the `pyelucidate` repository, with a description of your fix and the issue number.
-* The PR will be reviewed by the maintainer [https://github.com/mattmcgrattan](https://github.com/mattmcgrattan) and either merge the PR or response with comments.